shredtechular/myblog/_posts/2018-08-06-resurrecting-2.md

 {% include image.html file="first-travis-build.png" class="img-border" alt="Screenshot of first successful build on Travis CI" fig_caption="First successful build on Travis" max_width="792px" %}

-# Adding an end-to-end test asdf
+# Adding an end-to-end test

 Travis was building my Docker image, but the build wasn't meaningful yet.
 It only built the library's dependencies &mdash; it didn't exercise any of its behavior.
 I wanted a build that could alert me when I broke the library's functionality.
 To do that, I needed an end-to-end test.